SumiSastri/chat-app/README.md

 app.listen(PORT, () => console.log(`chat-app listening on ${PORT}`));
 ```

-### dotenv set up
+Run nodemon and check that the route is working
+Go to localhost:5000 check the home route is working

+**dotenv set up**

 `touch .env` to create a dotenv file for your mongodB in the backend folder

 ```
-DB_CONNECTION=`mongodb+srv://<username>:<password>@cluster0.xfd8y.mongodb.net/test`
+DB_CONNECTION=mongodb+srv://<username>:<password>@cluster0.xfd8y.mongodb.net/test
 ```

 In terminal run command `git config --global core.excludesfile ~/.gitignore_global`

-Add a gitignore file - `touch .gitignore` in the backend folder and copy and paste the files from the front-end git ignore files or this code block below, -- if there is no gitignore file on front-end add a file there too to bullet-proof the ignore files.
+Add a gitignore file - `touch .gitignore` in the backend folder and copy and paste the files from the front-end git ignore files or this code block below, -- if there is no gitignore file on front-end add a file there too to bullet-proof the ignore files - at the end of the misc section `.env` add the file extention.

 ```
 # See https://help.github.com/articles/ignoring-files/ for more about ignoring files.